Marcel Duchamp

 1917

-Duchamp's ready-mades anticipate a few years the Dada movement, which Picabia introduces to New York City in the magazine "291" in the same year.
+Duchamp's ready-mades anticipate the Dada movement by a few years.
+Picabia introduces the Dada movement to New York City in the magazine 291.

 1918